ducakar/TextureReplacer/README.md

 trilinear texture filtering (i.e. smooth transitions between mipmaps) and compresses uncompressed textures from `GameData/` that are loaded in RAM.

-Special thanks to Tingle who created UniverseReplacer.
-Studying his code helped me a lot when writing this plugin.
+Special thanks to Tingle for Universe Replacer and therealcrow999 for testing and benchmarks of my plugin.
+Studying Tingle's Universe Replacer code helped me a lot when writing this plugin.

 Directory Layout